 Meaning, if it were to be a fully dedicated Table of Contents plugin.
 Then, on the front end (visitor’s end) of the blog post, the TOC would appear exactly before the first H2 of that post.

 Instead, block based plugins let you to insert table of contents block anywhere on pages and posts.

-Just like Ultimate Addons for Gutenberg, Kadence Blocks also offers multiple Gutenberg blocks with a Table of Contents block.
+Just like Spectra, Kadence Blocks also offers multiple Gutenberg blocks with a Table of Contents block.